Pariari/pariari/content/about.md

 We will facilitate the space, but what Pari is will be defined by the people who show here, the people who come and look and listen, the conversations that happen, the things that get said and thought and reconsidered.

-The first few shows at Pari will be curated in-house, after which time exhibitions will be programmed from open call outs.
-Pari is will pay artist fees for every exhibition and public program, with support from the NSW Government through Create NSW.
+Pari pays artist fees for every exhibition and public program, with support from the NSW Government through Create NSW.